 Make your own Quilters Journal Book

 A big 3 ring binder with plastic pockets lets you keep all your quilt info and photos safe.
-I’ve found a nice blog where Emma has downloadable pages to use in a 3 ring binder.

 You can cover a plain hardback notebook with pretty fabric, or even do some patch piecing made to the desired size.
 I found a great You Tube video tutorial by Darling Adventures, a good way to use up some of those scraps of fabric too!